atkaper/devtunnel/test-servers/README.md

 The ```echo-service.py``` is a simple python3 echo server.
 It reads whatever you throw at it, and responds with a report of what you did send.

-Any request url or method (GET/POST) you send should you a response.
+Any request url or method (GET/POST) you send, should a response.

 ### chunked-server.sh